Pre-Health Education Tracks

 Pre-Occupational Therapy

-Occupational therapists (OTs) provide a valuable service for individuals experiencing mental, physical, and emotional disabilities.
+Occupational therapists (OTs) provide a valuable service for people experiencing mental, physical, and emotional disabilities.
 The biggest difference between occupational therapy and the pre-physical therapy track is that OTs treat the whole body, from cognitive and developmental disabilities to motor skills, behaviors, and emotions — the things that impact the quality of everyday life.
 As a learner in pre-occupational therapy classes, you can expect to take courses in a variety of essential areas, including physiology, anatomy, psychology, and ethics.
 After completing occupational therapy school, many OTs move on to work in hospitals, specialized or private treatment facilities, the home healthcare industry, and nursing homes.

 Pre-Occupational Therapy Resources